Progrunning/BoardGamesCompanion/cloud_infrastructure/README.md

 ### Init

-When setting up the infrastructure environment for the firs time, provisioning of a resource group and terraform's storage account is done manually by executing terraform scripts from the `cloud_infrastructure/terraform/init` directory.
+When setting up the infrastructure environment for the firs time, provisioning of a resource group and a storage account to keep terraform's state is done manually by executing terraform scripts from the `cloud_infrastructure/terraform/init` directory.

 The process of provisioning is the same as described in the below section but it's done from the local machine.
 The `terraform.tfstate` is not preserved as this initialization will be done only once.